 The starting point for the client library is the CordaRPCClient class.
 This provides a

-The returned object is somewhat expensive to create and consumes a small amount of server side
+The returned CordaRPCConnection is somewhat expensive to create and consumes a small amount of

-resources.
-When you’re done with it, cast it to
+server side resources.
+When you’re done with it, call

-one for every call you make - create a proxy and reuse it.
+a new proxy for every call you make - reuse an existing one.

-For a brief tutorial on how one can use the RPC API see Client RPC API tutorial.
+For a brief tutorial on how one can use the RPC API see Using the client RPC API.